akamai/cli-appsec/README.md

-  disable-eval-rule-action                  (Beta) Disable eval rule action in a policy. eval-rule-condition-exception             (Beta) Display eval rule condition exception in a policy. modify-eval-rule-condition-exception      (Beta) Update eval rule condition exception in a policy.
+  disable-eval-rule-action                  (Beta) Disable eval rule action in a policy. eval-rule-condition-exception             (Beta) Display eval rule condition exception in a policy. modify-eval-rule-condition-exception      (Beta) Update eval rule condition exception in a policy. start-eval                                (Beta) Start eval in a policy. stop-eval                                 (Beta) Stop eval in a policy. restart-eval                              (Beta) Restart eval in a policy. update-eval                               (Beta) Update eval in a policy. complete-eval                             (Beta) Complete eval in a policy. krs-rules-upgrade                         (Beta) Upgrade the KRS rules in a policy. available-rule-versions                   (Beta) Display rules updates.

 Command options:
   --json        Print the raw json response.
 All commands respect this option.                       [boolean]